Chart Color Schemes

 Employment

-Seaford Meadows has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 4.4% in the past year, with an estimated employment growth of 3.8%.
-As of September 2025, 3,064 residents were employed, with an unemployment rate of 4.4%, which is 0.4% higher than Greater Adelaide's rate of 3.9%.
+Seaford Meadows has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 4.1%, having seen an estimated employment growth of 5.7% over the past year (AreaSearch aggregation of statistical area data).
+As of December 2025, there are 3,208 employed residents, with an unemployment rate of 4.1%, which is 0.3% higher than Greater Adelaide's rate of 3.8%.

-Workforce participation was 70.7%, compared to Greater Adelaide's 66.4%.
-According to Census responses, 10.8% of residents worked from home.
-Employment is concentrated in health care & social assistance, retail trade, and construction.
-Retail trade has a particularly high employment share, at 1.3 times the regional level, while education & training has limited presence with 7.1%.
+The workforce participation rate in Seaford Meadows is 74.9%, compared to Greater Adelaide's 66.0%.
+According to Census responses, only 10.8% of residents work from home.
+Key industries for employment among residents are health care & social assistance, retail trade, and construction.
+Retail trade has a particularly high employment share, at 1.3 times the regional level.

 Frequently Asked Questions - Employment